oap-project/raydp/README.md

 ## Spark on Ray

-RayDP provides an API for starting a Spark job on Ray in your python program without a need to setup a Spark cluster manually.
-RayDP supports Ray as a Spark resource manger and runs Spark executors in Ray actors.
-RayDP utilizes Ray's in-memory object store to efficiently exchange data between Spark and other Ray libraries.
-You can use Spark to read the input data, process the data using SQL, Spark DataFrame, or Pandas (via [Koalas](https://github.com/databricks/koalas)) API, extract and transform features using Spark MLLib, and feed the output to deep learning and machine learning frameworks.
+RayDP provides an API for starting a Spark job on Ray without a need to setup a Spark cluster separately.
+RayDP supports Ray as a Spark resource manager and runs Spark executors in Ray actors.
+To create a Spark session, call the `raydp.init_spark` API.
+For example:

-### Classic Spark Word Count Example

-To start a Spark job on Ray, you can use the `raydp.init_spark` API.
-After we use RayDP to initialize a Spark cluster, we can use Spark as usual.

 ```python
 import ray